socraticDevBlog/eng_blog/src/pages/posts/067-platformengineering.md

   - devops
 ---

-Now that most businesses are done with digital transformation, software developers and coding IT people are omnipresent in organizations of all size.

-Current challenge is helping these technology specialists deliver new features faster while keeping systems running smoothly.

-Thanks to the cloud and infrastructure-as-code frameworks, more and more software developers are fluent with operations.
-Since the extinction of rack-mounted servers and RJ45 spiderwebs, most experienced developers can manage their own deployments to production by handling automated CI/CD pipelines and leveraging cloud providers "canned expertise".

-The dream of `devops`, developers who can handle operations, is now reality!

-## platform engineering as the successor to devops

 A new concept is getting traction in the software realm: platform engineering.
 A seductive idea that is getting (mis-)interpreted in various ways.
 Probably due to my background in Philosophy, I am keen to examine